gbv/coli-conc-server/README.md

 Later entries override earlier entries.
 You can check the resulting compose file by running `srv configtest my-service`.

+**Things to note before committing a new or edited service:**

+- Make sure the service name is unique.
+Duplicate names can cause issues with the reverse proxy.
+  - You can run `./src/check.ts` to check for this issue.
+- Make sure all services that need to be accessible via the proxy are in the correct (nginx) network.
+- Ideally, set up a local test environment to check whether things work before actually committing a change.

 ### Initialize, Start, Stop, Restart, or Update a Service
 The first time a service is run, it usually needs to be initialize to pull all dependencies: